Corporate - Group taxationLast reviewed - 21 December 2022

-Under the previous tax group regime, goodwill that arose in the course of a share deal (acquisition of an Austrian active business company from a third party contractor) had to be amortised over 15 years, provided that the acquired company was included in a tax group.
+Under the previous tax group regime, goodwill that arose in the course of a share deal (acquisition of an Austrian active business company from a third-party contractor) had to be amortised over 15 years, provided that the acquired company was included in a tax group.
 Goodwill amortisations have now been abolished and are applicable only for share deals effected until 28 February 2014.
 Existing goodwill amortisations are grandfathered, provided the goodwill amortisation potentially impacted the share purchase price.

-Note that the European Court of Justice (ECJ) in 2015 qualified the limitation of the goodwill amortisation to Austrian target companies as not being in line with EU law (case C-66/14, Finanzamt Linz).
+Note that in 2015 the European Court of Justice (ECJ) qualified the limitation of the goodwill amortisation to Austrian target companies as not being in line with EU law (case C-66/14, Finanzamt Linz).
 The VwGH followed the decision of the ECJ with its decision of 10 February 2016 (case 2015/15/0001).

 Consequently, the acquisition of non-Austrian EU target companies basically qualifies for goodwill amortisation.
-However, the decision of the VwGH has only an impact on share deals that were made before 1 March 2014.
+However, the decision of the VwGH only has an impact on share deals that were made before 1 March 2014.